JoshuaHong/grapheneos/README.md

 ## Users
 ### Owner
 The admin profile for creating other user profiles.
-Should not be used for anything besides sending texts, and making phone calls.
+Should not be used for anything besides alarms, sending texts, and making phone calls.
 Data on other profiles can be purged by deleting the profile itself, but data on the owner profile cannot be deleted without a factory reset.

 * Set alarms
 * Enable the following application permissions: